Dodo Pizza

-Dodo Pizza is a worldwide pizza delivery franchise founded in 2011 by Fyodor Ovchinnikov.
-The corporation was founded in Syktyvkar, Russia.
-Its headquarters are also in Syktyvkar, as well as in Moscow.
+Dodo Pizza (Додо Пицца) is a multinational pizza сhain founded in 2011 in Syktyvkar, Russia and headquartered in Moscow, Russia.
+Operating under the umbrella of QSR group Dodo Brands, the company has more than 1000 restaurants in 21 countries across Europe, Middle East, Asia and Africa.

-As of January 2023, the company has 787 pizzerias in Russia and 95 in 15 other countries (Kazakhstan, United States, United Kingdom, Germany, Nigeria, Vietnam, China, Estonia, Lithuania, Romania, Slovenia, Belarus, Uzbekistan, Kyrgyzstan and Poland).
-It's the largest pizza chain in Russia and Kazakhstan and one of Europe's fastest-growing restaurant chains.

 Operations

 Ovchinnikov states that the company views itself as an IT-driven retail company based on the principle of transparency.
 Dodo Pizza uses a cloud-based system known as Dodo IS that collects and processes operations data, reports real-time business analytics, and helps kitchen and delivery staff to be more efficient by allowing for more informed decision-making.